rustinact/rustinaction.github.io/_posts/memory-management/2023-10-16-ownership-and-borrowing.markdown

 Because copying stack memory is cheap and fast, primitive types with a fixed-size are said to have *copy* semantics, whereas complex types *move* ownership, as previously stated.
 Thus, in this case, the compiler makes the *copies*.

-At this point, the behaviour of *[variable binding](https://en.wikipedia.org/wiki/Name_binding)* is similar to that of other programming languages.
+At this point, the behaviour of [variable binding <i class="fa-solid fa-arrow-up-right-from-square"></i>](https://en.wikipedia.org/wiki/Name_binding) is similar to that of other programming languages.
 To illustrate the rules of ownership, we need a complex data type.

 Let's look at data that is stored on the heap and see how Rust understands when to clean it up; the String type is an excellent example for this use case.
 We'll focus on String's ownership-related behaviour; these principles, however, also apply to other complex data types.